mad201802/db-tool/README.md

 It is important to correctly handle all possible errors/exceptions.
 For example, if the user enters a wrong database type, the tool should print an error message and exit.
 Also, a wrong driver path should be handled correctly.
 If the config file is invalid, the tool should print an error message and exit.
-If the computer is not connected to the internet and the user tries to connect to a database, the tool should print an error message and exit.
+If the computer is not connected to the internet and the user tries to connect to an external database, the tool should print an error message and exit.
 In general, the tool should not crash, but print an valuable error message and exit.

 ### List all connection profiles